smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 - step2 FFS

 ### EMCO Installation
-The first step is to prepare one server envionment which need to fulfill the [Preconditions](../../getting-started/network-edge/controller-edge-node-setup.md#preconditions).
+The first step is to prepare one server environment which needs to fulfill the [Preconditions](../../getting-started/network-edge/controller-edge-node-setup.md#preconditions).

 Then Place the EMCO server hostname in `[controller_group]` group in `inventory.ini` file of openness-experience-kit.
-> **NOTE**: `[edgenode_group]` and `[edgenode_vca_group]` are not required for configuration, since EMCO micro services just need to deployed on the kubernetes control plane node.
+> **NOTE**: `[edgenode_group]` and `[edgenode_vca_group]` are not required for configuration, since EMCO micro services just need to be deployed on the kubernetes* control plane node.

 Run script `./deploy_ne.sh -f central_orchestrator`.
 Deployment should complete successfully.
-In the flavor, harbor registry will be deployed to provide images services as well.
+In the flavor, harbor registry is deployed to provide images services as well.

-## Practice with EMCO: SmartCity Deployment
+## Practise with EMCO: SmartCity Deployment
 - One OpenNESS edge cluster (representing regional office) and One legacy K8s Cluster (representing cloud) are connected to the OpenNESS EMCO cluster.
-- Smart City application is a sample application that is built on top of the OpenVINO & Open Visual Cloud software stacks for media processing and analytics.
+- SmartCity application is a sample application that is built on top of the OpenVINO™ and Open Visual Cloud software stacks for media processing and analytics.
   - The whole application is composed of two parts:
     - EdgeApp (multiple OpenNESS edge clusters)
     - WebApp (cloud application for additional post-processing such as calculating statistics and display/visualization)
-- The whole deployment architecture diagram is shown as below:
+- The whole deployment architecture diagram is as shown below:
 ![OpenNESS EMCO](openness-emco-images/openness-emco-smtc.png)

 _Figure - SmartCity Deployment Architecture Overview_

-The following are the typical steps involved in the cluster registration and deployment of the application using OpenNESS EMCO.
+The typical steps involved in the cluster registration and deployment of the application using OpenNESS EMCO are as following:
 - Prerequisites
   - Make One OpenNESS Edge Cluster Ready with any OpenNESS Flavor (OpenNESS Application Node Flavor is proposed)
   - Make One Legacy K8s Cluster Ready (Simualte cloud cluster)